theolujay/vmlc-backend/README.md

     ```

 3.  **Build and run the services:**
+    For development with hot-reloading:
     ```bash
-    docker-compose up --build
+    docker compose up --build
     ```
-    This will build the images and start all the services.
+    For a production-like environment:
+    ```bash
+    docker compose -f compose.yml up --build
+    ```
     The API will be available at `http://localhost:8000`.

 4.  **Run database migrations (in a separate terminal):**
     Once the containers are running, open a new terminal and run the initial database migrations.